zorantica/db_apex_utils/README.md

 Installation script and examples script can be found in the folder "apex_dml_collections".
 Just create the package, view and trigger in the target schema and You're good to go.

-So, for example, if You want to populate the APEX collection with data from DEMO_CUSTOMERS table, You may execute the following INSERT statement:
+So, if You want for example to populate the APEX collection with data from DEMO_CUSTOMERS table, You may execute the following INSERT statement:

 ```sql
 INSERT INTO apex_collections_dml (